-Helsinki is popular with backpackers and budget travelers.
+Plenty of backpackers visit Helsinki.
 With its active nightlife scene, vibrant atmosphere, and inclusive personality, this city is a fun place for backpackers, but you should expect to pay a premium for the experience.
 Many backpackers avoid the city because they have heard how expensive it is.
 There are a few hostels around that will help you keep costs a bit more manageable.

-Students come from all over to stay in Helsinki.
+Helsinki is a great city to visit as a student.
 The city has an active student life with plenty of culture and nature.
 It's active nightlife scene and beautiful natural areas make it a wonderful place to study.

-Visitors will find public transit in both Tallinn and Helsinki.
+Visitors will find high quality public transit in both Tallinn and Helsinki.

 Tallinn has some very good public transit options.
 There are buses trolleys and trams around town.

 The public transit in Helsinki can get you to most places easily.
 Transit options include bus, tram, metro, commuter train and ferry services.

 Tallinn is a world-class destination for its high level of walkability.
 Also, Helsinki is not quite as popular, but is fairly good for its ease of walking around.